Last Updated on

 4. Food Halls

 Food halls are expanding at a rate 16x as fast as restaurants in the U.S., and this is a growth pattern expected to gain momentum globally as well.
-Since 2015, this segment has more than doubled its footprint, and interest in the format — which alleviates some operational risks and costs for operators — is not expected to slow down.
+Since 2015, this segment of food service has more than doubled its footprint, and interest in the format — which alleviates some operational risks and costs for operators in the service industry — is not expected to slow down.

 - There were some 180 food halls in the U.S. as of 2018, and between 2015 and 2020 they will have increased by 4.3x (from around 70 to about 300)